replit/play/README.md

     sprite.words = starting_words
 ```

-In the above program, clicking `face1` or `face2` will run the code for each sprite.
+In the above program, clicking `face1` or `face2` will run the code for each sprite separately.
+Note that the function is defined with a parameter e.g. `do(sprite)`.

 #### `@play.mouse.when_clicked`